-INTERNAL CONTROL
+INTERNAL CONTROL SYSTEM

 Internal controls are regarded as an integral part of the Group's business management processes.
-Some of the key elements of the Group's internal control system are as follows:
+The internal control system of the Group covers, inter-alia, risk management, financial, operational and compliance controls.
+This process has been in place for the year under review and up to the date of approval of this statement for inclusion in the Annual Report.
+Some of the key elements of the Group's internal control system are: